JimViebke/IslandMUD/readme.md

 - Craft tools, weapons, huts, houses, outposts, or fortresses from the ground up with sandbox-esque freedom.
 - Cooperate with your friends to defend your fledgling colonies against coordinated attacks by NPCs.
-- Launch sneak attacks upon the enemys' structures.
+- Launch sneak attacks upon the enemies' structures.

 Nothing is set in stone.